Website Architecture vs. Web Design – What Comes First?

 - DISPLAY AD: An online advertisement that uses graphics.
 They are also called banners, skyscraper ads and rich media units.
 Publishers will sometimes use display ads to promote their free email newsletter.

 - TEXT AD: An online advertisement block that uses text links, or text-based hyperlinks, without graphics.
-These are found within editorial content to sell a product or to obtain an email address.
+These are found within editorial content to sell a product or to offer a free report to obtain an email address.

 Great first post!